Quuantuum/Quuantuum/README.md

 Hello :)... my name is Quantum.
-I'm a newbie with a lot of desire to progress in life.
+I am a newbie eager to progress in life.
-If you would rate the script you are using (with the value you consider correct); it would really help me a lot.
+If you rate the script you are using (with whatever value you consider correct); It would really help me a lot.
 Thanks for reading this.
 Have a nice day! :3